The 5 Best Travel Cards for Australians Going to Europe

 • Boingo hotspots offer free wifi and you can look at their number of free hotspots per country on this map

-You can use it to take money out of the ATM, for merchant purchases like restaurants and even for online shopping in foreign currency.
-While the exchange rates aren't as good as Wise or Revolut, the support network if the card is lost or stolen is very good.
-This advantage can be notably beneficial when journeying through the diverse countries of Europe.
+You can the Travelex Money Card in Europe to take money out of the ATM, for merchant purchases like restaurants and even for online shopping in foreign currency.
+While the exchange rates aren't as good as the Wise or Revolut cards, the support network if the card is lost or stolen is very good.

 Macquarie Transaction Debit Card